uniplaces/ember-cli-uniq/README.md

 * `ember build`

-For more information on how to use ember-cli, visit [http://www.ember-cli.com/](http://www.ember-cli.com/).
+For more information on using ember-cli, visit [https://ember-cli.com/](https://ember-cli.com/).